Skip to main content

 • Select Logs

-3. Select Google Cloud Storage (GCS) as your log streaming destination
+3. In the modal that opens, select Google Cloud Storage (GCS) as your log streaming destination

 4. Enter your GCS configuration: